Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 - Business: $23 per user per month for call transfers, phone menus, HubSpot CRM integration, unlimited teammates on a shared number, and more

-- Scale: $35 per user per month for AI call tags, dedicated onboarding, and priority chat and email support
+- Scale: $35 per user per month for AI call tags, inbound phone support, dedicated onboarding, and priority chat and email support

-Learn more about Quo (formerly OpenPhone) vs RingCentral.
+Learn more about Quo vs RingCentral.

-You can access these features on Ooma’s base, plan but not RingCentral’s:
+You can access these features on Ooma’s base plan, but not RingCentral’s:

 - Advanced ring groups